ESA astronaut Alexander Gerst works with the BASS experiment (Burning and Suppression of Solids) in the European-built Microgravity Glove Box.

 Researchers suspect that astronauts’ brains adapt to living in weightlessness by using previously untapped links between neurons.
 As the astronauts learn to float around in their spacecraft, left–right and up–down become second nature as these connections are activated.

-To confirm this theory, up to 16 astronauts will be put through advanced MRI scanners before and after their flights to study any changes in their brain structure.
-A control group from Antwerp, Belgium, will undergo the same scans for further comparison.
+To confirm this theory, up to 16 astronauts will be put through advanced MRI scanners before and after their spaceflight to study any changes in their brain structure.
+A control group on ground will undergo the same scans for further comparison.

 Wind-carved ridges and furrows in southeast Iran’s Dasht-e Lut salt desert are pictured in this satellite image.